Welcome to Athelstaneford Parish Church, we aim to be a church at the heart of the community and all are welcome to our services and other events.

 We are linked with Whitekirk and Tyninghame.

-We use Church Hymnary 4 for worship.
-A music group plays at family services.
-Members of the congregation are encouraged to participate in services, for example by doing the bible readings and through flower arranging.
+We use Church Hymnary 4 for worship and a small music group plays occasionally.
+Members of the congregation are encouraged to participate in services, for example by doing the Bible readings and through flower arranging.

-Tea, coffee and biscuits are served after the Family Service
+Tea, coffee and biscuits are served after the service on the 4th Sunday of each month.

 Athelstaneford church is open every day between 9am and 6pm in summer and 9am and 4pm in winter.
 It is a warm welcoming building which has been extensively restored and refitted.
 This was the final part of an eight year restoration, money being raised by the congregation and by grants.
 A sound system has also been installed.